JaneliaSciComp/VVDViewer/README.md

 This is the open-source repository for VVDViewer, an interactive rendering tool for confocal microscopy data visualization.
 It combines the rendering of multi-channel volume data and polygon mesh data, where the properties of each dataset can be adjusted independently and quickly.
 The tool is designed for neurobiologists, to better visualize the fluorescent-stained confocal samples.
 This code base started as a fork of [Fluorender](https://github.com/SCIInstitute/fluorender).

+## Known Issues

+Older versions of VVDViewer might not be compatible with the latest Mac OS, Sonoma.
+If you encounter any issues on Sonoma, please ensure that VVDViewer is updated to the most recent version.

 ## Download

 Click this button to download tha latest VVDViewer: